Why Enterprise Architecture?

 An important output of your enterprise architecture effort will be one or more roadmaps.
 They describe your technology strategies and your architectural strategies.
 The roadmaps are updated in a rolling wave approach where the roadmap(s) are updated regularly.

 There are two broad categories for how enterprise architects can capture their work: as documents or as working/executable examples.
 High-level models work well for the documentation.
-Executable artifacts, such as executable reference architectures or architectural runways, are usually preferred over documentation by delivery teams.
+Delivery teams usually prefer executable artifacts, such as executable reference architectures or architectural run aways, over documentation.

 Architectural activities within your organization should be governed in a lightweight, collaborative manner.
 This is an important activity for enterprise architects as well as for your IT governance team.